You Can’t Fire Cannabis Patients Just for Using Cannabis, Massachusetts High Court Rules

 The upshot?
 Don’t assume that Monday’s ruling means you can wake and bake before tomorrow’s commute.
 But if you’re a law-abiding Massachusetts medical patient who only consumes outside of work and doesn’t show up impaired, the state’s highest court is now on your side.

 Politics The Haymaker: Who Will Sessions 'Come After' First?

 Politics Jeff Sessions’ (Unfounded) Love Letter to DARE

-Cannabis 101 Does Using CBD Hemp Oil Result in a Positive Drug Test for THC or Marijuana?
+Cannabis 101 Does CBD Oil Result in a Positive Drug Test for THC?